James Baillie (merchant): Life

 Baillie was the second son of Hugh Baillie, of Dochfour, south of Inverness, by his wife Emilia, daughter of Alexander Fraser, 11th of Relig, Reelig or Rulick, Kirkhill, Inverness.

 James Baillie's younger brother was Evan Baillie, of Dochfour, of Parliament, the West Indies and Bristol.

 Baillie arrived in St. Christopher's (Saint Kitts) in 1755, and soon bought the Hermitage plantation in Grenada, undertook around 20 years of work, and in 1775 (?) returned to Great Britain and London.
 In 1772 James Baillie wrote: "[through] 1755–71 I was employed in the line of planting and commerce in the islands of St Christopher and Grenada [and Demerary]... and [in 1772] our house sold Negroes here to the amount of £120,000 sterling..."
 At the time of the 1833 compensation claims Baillie's heirs were awarded c. £73,700 compensation for their c.
 1,821 slaves in Grenada, Guyana and St. Lucia.

 He was M.P. for Horsham, in Sussex, from 1792 for only 18 months.
 There he had seemed to have been beaten at the poll, and so before a petition gave him the seat, he had been appointed British agent to Grenada.
 It is unclear whether he took up that post or where he died.

 But as Member for Horsham Baillie it is known that he spoke well in favour of the planters (plantation owners) in the slavery debate of 2 April 1792, against Wilberforce's "wild, impracticable, and visionary scheme" of abolition, adding that there was "more wretchedness and poverty in the parish of St. Giles' than in the whole of the British colonies".
 He had his speech published.

 In London Baillie lived in Bedford Square and Ealing Grove, the nine bays and three-storeyed pedimented central projection Palladian palace set in 64 acres, re-modeled for Joseph Gulston, the younger, the collector and MP.
 Ealing Grove had then been owned by 4th Duke of Marlborough (1775) and 5th Duke of Argyll before Baillie bought it in 1791.
-The 5th Earl of Oxford was the tenant between 1799 and 1802, and Baillie's heirs sold Ealing Grove in 1811, having had a private act of Parliament, Baillie's Estate Act 1805 (45 Geo.
-3. c. xc), passed in 1805.
+The 5th Earl of Oxford was the tenant between 1799 and 1802, and Baillie's heirs sold Ealing Grove in 1811, having had a local act of Parliament, Baillie's Estate Act 1805 (45 Geo.
+3. c. xc), passed.
 By 1800 James Baillie's widow, Mrs. Baillie (Colina), was living at 12 Harley Street, Cavendish Square.